J0nasSeng/DaTaStretch/documentation/user_guide/user_guide.md

 It is important to run the pipeline within the
 ``if __name__ == '__main__':'``-block, otherwise you
 will get multiprocessing-errors.

+## Data Flow
+The last important info you need when using DaTaStretch is that if you want your results to be forwarded to its successors, you have to return them in the ``run()``- method.

+Furthermore DaTaStretch allows you to choose between two access-patterns you can use when accessing data of the ancestor-task.
+Each task has a method ``attr_access_as()`` which takes one argument.
+This argument can be 'attr' or 'dict'.
+The first option allows you to access the data in you successor-task easily via 'self.[loweredtaskname]_data', the second option makes the data-attribute of a task to a dictionary that contains the 'loweredtaskname_data' as keys and the data as values.

 Now you are ready to build your own pipelines, have fun!